- Corporate Law

 - direct negotiation

-As members of Resolution, Rakhi and her team are committed to encouraging and supporting couples reach agreements around financial settlements and arrangements for their children in a peaceful manner.
+As members of Resolution, Ms. Adams and her team are committed to encouraging and supporting couples reach agreements around financial settlements and arrangements for their children in a peaceful manner.
 If there is trust and willingness between the parties, most family disputes can be resolved through direct negotiation.

 Round-table negotiations can be a swift method of reaching agreements between parties in a family law dispute.
 They also result in less lengthy paperwork between solicitors, thus reducing the cost of legal advice.